hypersoft/x-director/README.md

 \> "Are they regular or irregular"?

-\< "I don't know, I think they are extended"
+\< "I don't know, I think they are extended".